-Dem debate shifts from Phoenix to DC due to virus concerns
+Debate moves from Phoenix to DC over coronavirus concerns

-WASHINGTON (AP) — The Democratic National Committee is moving Sunday’s presidential debate from Arizona to Washington because of concerns about coronavirus.
+WASHINGTON (AP) — The Democratic National Committee is moving Sunday’s presidential debate from Arizona to Washington because of concerns about the coronavirus.

 The party had already announced that the debate between Joe Biden and Bernie Sanders would be held without a live audience.
-Now the location is changing due to concerns about cross-country travel.
+Now the location is changing over concerns about cross-country travel.

 In addition, Univision anchor Jorge Ramos no longer will moderate the debate because he was in proximity to a person who was in direct contact with another individual who tested positive for the virus.
 The DNC says Ramos is not symptomatic.